force-sight/forcesight/README.md

 2. **Train a model**

-    Skip this if you plan to use trained checkpoint
+    Skip this if using a trained checkpoint

     ```bash
     python -m prediction.trainer --config default_config